kbob/kbob.github.io/_posts/2025-04-28-planning-the-filabilly-humidor.md

 # The Dehumidifier

+![A 3D printed box with heatsinks and electronics visible inside][glam]

 This is the heart of it.
 The dehumidifier uses a [Peltier thermoelectric cooling device][peltier] to chill a heatsink and passes air over it.
 The air cools down and water vapor condenses out of it.